Nonsmooth optimal value and policy functions in mechanical systems subject to unilateral constraints: Contact-rich robot dynamics

 The seemingly benign equations in~\eqref{eq:dyn} can yield dynamics with a range of regularity properties.
-This issue has been thoroughly investigated elsewhere~\cite{Pace2017-tt, Pace2017-ph, Ballard2000-ui}; here we focus specifically on how design choices in a robot's \emph{mechanical} and \emph{control} systems affect regularity of its dynamics.
+This issue has been investigated elsewhere~\cite{Pace2017-tt, Pace2017-ph, Ballard2000-ui}; here we focus specifically on how the design of a robot's \emph{mechanical} and \emph{control} systems affect (non)smoothness of trajectory outcomes.